keyboardio/Kaleidoscope/docs/UPGRADING.md

 Second, the `Layer.eventHandler()` function has been deprecated.
 There wasn't much need for this to be available to plugins, and it's possible to call `Layer.handleKeymapKeyswitchEvent()` directly instead.

 # Removed APIs

+#### OneShot public variables

+The following deprecated `OneShot` public variables were removed on **2022-03-03**.
+Please use the following methods instead:

+ - For `OneShot.time_out`, use `OneShot.setTimeout(ms)`
+ - For `OneShot.hold_time_out`, use `OneShot.setHoldTimeout(ms)`
+ - For `OneShot.double_tap_time_out`, use `OneShot.setDoubleTapTimeout(ms)`

+#### Deprecated OneShot API functions

+OneShot was completely rewritten in early 2021, and now is based on `KeyAddr` values (as if it keeps physical keys pressed) rather than `Key` values (with no corresponding physical key location).
+This allows it to operate on any `Key` value, not just modifiers and layer shifts.

+The deprecated `OneShot.inject(key, key_state)` function was removed on **2022-03-03**.
+Its use was very strongly discouraged, and is now unavailable.
+See below for alternatives.

+The deprecated `OneShot.isActive(key)` function was removed on **2022-03-03**.
+There is a somewhat equivalent `OneShot.isActive(KeyAddr addr)` function to use when the address of a key that might be currently held active by OneShot is known.
+Any code that needs information about active keys is better served by not querying OneShot specifically.

+The deprecated `OneShot.isSticky(key)` function was removed on **2022-03-03**.
+There is a somewhat equivalent `OneShot.isStick(KeyAddr addr)` function to use when the address of a key that may be in the one-shot sticky state is known.

+The deprecated `OneShot.isPressed()` function was removed on **2022-03-03**.
+It was already devoid of functionality, and references to it can be safely removed.

+The deprecated `OneShot.isModifierActive(key)` function was removed on **2022-03-03**.
+OneShot modifiers are now indistinguishable from other modifier keys, so it is better for client code to do a more general search of `live_keys` or to use another mechanism for tracking this state.

 #### `HostPowerManagement.enableWakeup()`